RasmussenLab/pimms/README.md

 and the pre-print is available [on biorxiv](https://doi.org/10.1101/2023.01.12.523792).

 > `PIMMS` was called `vaep` during development.
-> Before entire refactoring has to been completed the imported package will be `vaep`.
+> Before entire refactoring has been completed the imported package will be `vaep`.

 We provide functionality as a python package, an excutable workflow or simply in notebooks.